Red-capped parrot: Conservation

 Due to damage to orchard crops, these birds have been classified and shot as pests, although 1985 fieldwork in orchards around Balingup showed that the damage they inflicted was insignificant.
-Local government acts in the agricultural districts of Collie and West Arthur proclaimed them vermin in 1943.
-Despite this, its population is growing, possibly due to existing areas being degraded to a more favourable habitat.
+Local government acts in the agricultural districts of Collie and West Arthur classed them as vermin in 1943.
+Despite this, their population is growing, possibly due to existing areas being degraded to a more favourable habitat.
 On account of this and its large range, it is considered to be a least-concern species by the International Union for Conservation of Nature (IUCN), though it has declined in the shires north of Perth as marri forests have vanished with urban development.
-Like most species of parrots, the red-capped parrot is protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) with its placement on the Appendix II list of vulnerable species, which makes the import, export, and trade of listed wild-caught animals illegal.
+Like most species of parrots, the red-capped parrot is protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) with its placement on the Appendix II list of vulnerable species, which makes the import, export, and trade of wild-caught animals illegal.